-As restrictions begin to ease relating to COVID-19, Canada Soccer in collaboration with Ontario Soccer are directing all member Clubs and Academies to follow Canada Soccer's Return to Soccer Assessment Tool for the purpose of determining preparedness to mitigate COVID-19 risks and implications upon the resumption of soccer and related activities.
+As restrictions begin to ease relating to COVID-19, Canada Soccer in collaboration with Ontario Soccer are directing all member Clubs and Academies to complete Canada Soccer's Return to Soccer Assessment Tool for determining preparedness to mitigate COVID-19 risks and implications upon the resumption of soccer and related activities.

-The Guidelines are primarily designed to help member organizations manage their liability and remain compliant with all applicable public health authorities when returning to soccer and related activities.
+The Guidelines are primarily designed to help member organizations manage their liability and remain compliant with all applicable public health authorities when returning to play.
 The Guidelines may help member organizations determine which new policies need to be adopted, including social and physical distancing for training, restricting the number of players participating in such training, and restricting game play.